GavinHuttley/tib/_sources/python/types.rst.txt

     d["new key"] = "some text"
     d

 .. index::
     pair: type(); types

-.. todo:: keys must be immutable, define a hash

 How to tell the type of a variable
 ----------------------------------